-Notwithstanding all this, the hope of the Gospel of the Kingdom is not life in our inward nature, it is life in the body—that which we always have understood to be “life” until our thinking was perverted by the influence of the religion of Gnosticism.
-Our hope is to live again in our body.
-This is the hope of Easter–we shall live again in our body in a state of immortality.
+Notwithstanding all this, the hope of the Gospel of the Kingdom is not life in our inward nature; it is life in the body — what we have always known to be “life” until our thinking was perverted by the influence of the religion of Gnosticism.
+Our hope is to live again in our bodies.
+This is the hope of Easter — we shall live again in our bodies in a state of immortality.

-The entire fifteenth chapter of the Book of First Corinthians is about the resurrecting of our body.
+All of First Corinthians chapter 15 is about the resurrecting of our body.
 This raises the possibility that even as early as Paul’s day, people were questioning the resurrection of the body of the believers.

 But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
 (I Corinthians 15:12)

 I would imagine that it would be Gnostic thinking that would resist the bodily resurrection of the believers — perhaps even the bodily resurrection of Jesus Christ.
 This may account for the following statement: